garvincasimir/Elasticsearch-Azure-PAAS/README.md

 Usage
 ------------------------
-Once the package is installed and all configuration values are correct you can go ahead and add the initilize the service in WebRole.cs or WorkerRole.cs
+Once the package is installed and all configuration values are correct you can go ahead and initilize the service in WebRole.cs or WorkerRole.cs

 ```
     public class WorkerRole : RoleEntryPoint